Access management is the process used to grant authorized users the right to use a service, while preventing access to non-authorized users.

 The studio is considered an academic classroom space and is typically set up for that use.
 It is re-configurable to meet the needs of users, and as such can be utilized by anyone requiring the facilities.
 Please keep in mind that re-configurations of studio equipment must be performed by OIT technicians and should be scheduled in advance."

-The Banner Student system is a collection of administrative tools and databases to include the Enterprise Directory, Housing Director, FSA Atlas-HR, Degree Works, Banner Workflow, RPTP-Toad, and Qmenu/QAdhoc.
+The Banner Student (Internet Native Banner) system is a collection of administrative tools and databases that includes the Enterprise Directory, Housing Director, FSA Atlas-HR, Degree Works, Banner Workflow, RPTP-Toad, and QMenu/QAdhoc.

 This service provides response to and management of computer security incidents.
 Service includes incident triage, scene security, investigation, data collection, notification, analysis, evidence collection and analysis, evidence reporting and presentment, remediation, forensic analysis and case preparation/testimony in administrative and civil/criminal court proceedings.